-- (a) Fails to comply with or acts in contravention of any provision of this Bylaw; or - (b) Breaches the conditions of any consent to discharge granted pursuant to this Bylaw; or - (c) Fails to comply with a notice served under this Bylaw, commits an offence under section 239 of the Act, and is liable to a fine as specified in section.242 of the Act or the issue of an infringement notice pursuant to Regulations made under section 259 of the Act.
+- (a) Fails to comply with or acts in contravention of any provision of this bylaw; or - (b) Breaches the conditions of any consent to discharge granted pursuant to this bylaw; or - (c) Fails to comply with a notice served under this bylaw,

+Commits an offence under s.239 of the ACT, and is liable to a fine as specified in s.242 of the ACT or the issue of an infringement notice pursuant of regulations made under s.259 of the ACT.

-In all cases, Council may recover costs associated with damage to the wastewater system and/or breach of this Bylaw in accordance with section.175 and section.176 of the Act.
+In all cases, Council may recover costs associated with damage to the wastewater system and/or breach of this bylaw in accordance with s.175 and s.176 of the ACT.